msm8916-mainline/qhypstub/README.md

 **Tip:** If you clone [qtestsign] directly into your [qhypstub] clone, running `make` will also automatically sign the binary!

+## Security
+[qhypstub] is not a hypervisor and does therefore not attempt to prevent lower exception levels (e.g. EL1 or EL0) to access its memory.
+Instead, the kernel and/or hypervisor that you load MUST protect 4 KiB of memory, starting at `0x86400000` on MSM8916/APQ8016, usually by marking it as reserved memory.

+**Note:** On [Linux] this happens automatically because there is already 1 MiB of memory reserved for Qualcomm's original `hyp` firmware.

 ## Technical overview
 This section focuses on a technical overview of [qhypstub] and the functionality implemented by the `hyp` firmware on MSM8916/APQ8016.
 For a general introduction for exception levels